Welcome to the Faculty of Education, Health and Human Sciences

 We’re really looking forward to seeing you on campus in September.

-Welcome Week timetables and inductions
+Faculty Welcome timetables and introductions

 You can view the full term dates for this academic year 2025-26.
 Please note programmes with placements sometimes start earlier and finish later than the standard term dates.